neurobagel/old-query-tool/README.md

 - Modality: Imaging modality of participant scans that should be included in the results.

-Once you've defined your criteria, submit them as a query and query tool will display the results.
+Once you've defined your criteria, submit them as a query and the query tool will display the results.

 ## Testing

-Query Tool utilizes [Cypress](https://www.cypress.io/) framework for testing.
+The query tool utilizes [Cypress](https://www.cypress.io/) framework for testing.

 To run the tests execute the following command: